TOMP-WG/TOMP-API/README.md

 ---
 If you need help with your TOMP-integration as a Transport Operator or a MaaS-Provider, use the following channels:
  1. First look at the [Wiki](https://github.com/TOMP-WG/TOMP-API/wiki), a lot of flows are described there.
 The wiki relates to the latest API-version.
  2. If you have any questions regarding TOMP or how to implement it, please find us in Slack.
 There are a lot of developers there that can help you.
 Slack is a chat tool and very easy to use.
-Use this link to join our Slack space: https://join.slack.com/t/tomp-wg/shared_invite/zt-e3fftun7-qCs8FyXZPPy9pt_opyFw0Q
+Use this link to join our [Slack space](https://join.slack.com/t/tomp-wg/shared_invite/zt-e3fftun7-qCs8FyXZPPy9pt_opyFw0Q).

 Where can I find the API-documentation?
 ---